egorIgnatiev/WorkingTemplateJWTAuth/README.md

 1. Open Docker Desktop.
 2. Open solution in Visual Studio.
 3. Open solution in terminal.
-4. If there is nessesary to run in docker application and database, use command:
+4. If there is nessesary to run in docker application and databases, use command:

 **docker-compose up -d**